scottishgovernment/resources.mygov.scot/design-standards/design-essentials.md

 ---
 layout: tiles-2
 title:  "Design Essentials"
-summary: "Includes core elements such as palette, typography and grid formations."
+summary: "This section provides guidance on core elements of digital design such as typography, colour palette and grid formations."
 index: 0
 parent: design-standards
 category: design-standards